 Anyone can perform the duties of the Field Marshal, if they understand the role and duties.
 There is a cheat sheet at each station to help the Field Marshal step through the details, and not have to rely on memory.
 It is strongly advised to understand your role and activities before relying on the cheat sheet.

 Field Duties and Task Slots

 The field duties for each team are two-fold; Field Marshal and Keeper Wars.
-To pick a task and time slot, follow the instructions on the page, How Do I Find and Volunteer For a Task.
+To volunteer for a Field Marshal slot, go here.
+To volunteer for Keeper Wars, follow the instructions on the page, How Do I Find and Volunteer For a Task.

 Tournament volunteers must be current in their AYSO volunteer registration, and be Safe Haven certified to ensure understanding and prosecution of AYSO child supervision policies.
 This is a requirement of our field permit from the city, as well.
 If you are not current in your volunteer registration, you can get current here.